Nicals/pblog/docs/quickstart.rst

 .. code-block:: console

    $ python -mpblog publish ~/blog/my-post.md

+See :doc:`writing-posts` to see how to write posts.

 The ``env`` option can be used to select the environment to load.